artechconsultancyltd/uk.co.artechconsultancy.module.smartcivi/README.md

 `uk.co.artechconsultancy.module.smartcivi` directory to your civicrm Custom extension folder directory and Install the extension.

-If Drupal User - Please install "CORS Module" - (Allows Cross-origin resource sharing)
+If Drupal User - Please install "CORS Module" - (Allows Cross-origin resource sharing) - Config "*|*"

 In CiviCRM ACL Permission - All user should have "access AJAX API" - Permission can be changed in the extension